fxbuson/Osmago-s-Phyrexian-Search-Engine/README.md

 In case you want to search for english words and get how to write them in phyrexian, just check out the 'phrx_words.tsv' file and u/Frigorifico's [Phyrexian Dictionary](https://drive.google.com/drive/folders/1kXaIX-GNYtO6dFScdkkoMgnCyzVGrTh2).
 We still don't know enough words to translate many of the sentences asked in Reddit, but if you get creative you can say quite a lot.

+Only tested in Windows 10, please let me know if you have problems running it.

 ## What files to use
 To initiate, there are two options: